NdLinear: Preserving Multi-Dimensional Structure for Parameter-Efficient Neural Networks: Introduction

-Our work makes the following primary contributions, substantiated by extensive empirical validation: \begin{itemize} \item We articulate the critical limitations of flattening in conventional linear layers for N-D data. \item We introduce and formulate \textbf{NdLinear}, a novel N-D linear layer using sequential, dimension-wise transformations to preserve data structure and achieve substantial parameter efficiency. \item We empirically demonstrate through comprehensive evaluations that NdLinear significantly enhances model performance, or matches it with drastically fewer parameters, when replacing standard linear layers across diverse architectures (CNNs, RNNs, Transformers, MLPs) and data domains, including vision, language, time-series, and tabular data. \item We analyze the significant parameter and computational efficiency gains originating from NdLinear's dimension-wise transformation principle. \item We establish NdLinear as a versatile and foundational building block for developing more efficient, structurally-informed, and powerful neural architectures. \end{itemize}
+Our work makes the following primary contributions, substantiated by extensive empirical validation: \begin{itemize} \item We articulate the critical limitations of flattening in conventional linear layers for N-D data. \item We introduce and formulate \textbf{NdLinear}, a novel N-D linear layer using sequential, dimension-wise transformations to preserve data structure and achieve substantial parameter efficiency. \item We empirically demonstrate through comprehensive evaluations that NdLinear significantly enhances model performance, or matches it with drastically fewer parameters, when replacing vanilla linear layers across diverse architectures (CNNs, RNNs, Transformers, MLPs) and data domains, including vision, language, time-series, and tabular data. \item We analyze the significant parameter and computational efficiency gains originating from NdLinear's dimension-wise transformation principle. \end{itemize}

-The remainder of this paper is organized as follows.
-Section~\ref{sec:ndlinear_method} details the NdLinear transformation.
-Section~\ref{sec:analysis} analyzes its parameter efficiency, computational complexity, and representational capacity.
-Section~\ref{sec:experiments} presents experimental results demonstrating NdLinear's efficacy.
-Finally, Section~\ref{sec:conclusion} summarizes findings, discusses implications, and outlines future work.
+By demonstrating that preserving N-D structure yields both theoretical and practical advantages, NdLinear challenges the conventional wisdom that flattening is a necessary evil in neural architectures.